223.687.01 Vaccine Policy Issues

 - M W, 3:30 - 4:50pm

 Examines current domestic and international policy issues in vaccine research, development, manufacturing, supply, licensure, delivery and utilization.
-Topics include: priorities for funding vaccine research and development, ensuring an adequate supply of safe and effective vaccines, vaccine financing and new vaccine introduction decision-making, and the ethics of compulsory vaccination.
+Topics include: priorities for funding vaccine research and development, ensuring an adequate supply of safe and effective vaccines, vaccine financing and new vaccine introduction decision-making, ethics, and compulsory vaccination.
 Emphasizes the identification of important vaccine policy issues and the formulation and evaluation of policies to address these issues.
-The roles, responsibilities, and policy positions of key immunization stakeholders via guest lectures by a wide array of experts who have worked for/with important vaccine stakeholders (e.g., UNICEF, The Bill and Melinda Gates Foundation, US Government, and GAVI Alliance) are presented.
+Presents the roles, responsibilities, and policy positions of key immunization stakeholders via guest lectures by a wide array of experts who have worked for/with important vaccine stakeholders (e.g., UNICEF, The Bill and Melinda Gates Foundation, US Government, and GAVI Alliance).
 Students learn skills including developing a Policy Paper.
 Readings include relevant scientific papers and publications of U.S. and international agencies.

 - Learning Objectives: